10 Easy, Hosted Storefronts and Shopping Carts

 8. TabJuice.
 A social commerce platform that you can use to bring products to Facebook.
 This storefront application adds a customizable shopping tab to your Facebook Business Page.

 9. Volusion.
-An all-in-one ecommerce solution that lets you design and manage your online storefront; plus it provides tools for marketing, merchandising and CRM.
+An all-in-one e-commerce solution that lets you design and manages your online storefront; plus it provides tools for marketing, merchandising and CRM.

 11. Bonanza.
 Sellers create booths of items (similar to a Web shop) and list products at a fixed-price.
 Buyers can also submit an offer to purchase.